kanata2020/Explainable-seismic-classification/README.md

 # Explainable-seismic-classification

+##Overview
+This repository focuses on seismic signal classification using Convolutional Neural Networks (CNNs) for identifying earthquake, micro-earthquake, rockfall, and noise events.
+The project includes pre-trained CNN models in the model folder, datasets for testing classification performance in the data folder, and Jupyter Notebooks demonstrating classification results and Layer-wise Relevance Propagation (LRP) examples in the example folder.

 ## Model
 The model folder contains pre-trained CNN models ready for use.
 These models can be loaded and employed for classification tasks without the need for extensive training.